 MCT Oil in Cat and Dog IBDs

-A high-fat diet is not recommended for dogs or cats with IBD and may aggravate diarrhoea, so it is preferable to administer medium chain triglycerides (MCTs) that have the effect of promoting intestinal mucosal healing and are easily digestible.
+A high-fat diet is not recommended for dogs or cats with IBD and may aggravate diarrhea, so it is preferable to administer medium-chain triglycerides (MCTs) that have the effect of promoting intestinal mucosal healing and are easily digestible.

 Oil MCT cat dog for which diseases

 Oil MCT is the best source of medium-chain fats (MCT) in case of

 Oil MCT for dog and cat which supplement to choose